 Or, was she still just trying to justify the things that she knew she would soon do?

 “Skill,” she whispered.
-“They keep them?”
+“They keep it?”

 Denth nodded.
-“Some semblance of them, at least.
+“Some semblance of it, at least.
 Considering what we paid for this guy, he’d better have been quite the soldier in life.
 And that’s why it’s worth the money for us to take the time to learn how to repair him and keep him going, rather than buy a new one.”

 They treat him just like a thing, Vivenna thought.
-Just like she probably should.
+Just like she should.
 And yet, more and more, she thought of Clod as a ‘he.’
 He had saved her life.
 Not Denth, not Tonk Fah.
 Clod.
 It seemed to her that they should show more respect for him, all things considered.

 Eventually, Jewels finished applying muscles, then sewed the skin closed with a thick string that was almost wire.

-“It will heal, kind of,” Denth said.
-“But, it’s best to use something strong in the sewing, so the wound doesn’t rip apart again.”
+“Though he’ll kind of heal,” Denth said, “it’s best to use something strong in the sewing, so the wound doesn’t rip apart again.”

 Vivenna nodded.
 “The. . .juice.”

-“Ichor-alcohol,” Denth said, nodding.
+“Ichor-alcohol,” Denth said.
 “Discovered by the Five Scholars, apparently.
 Wonderful stuff.
-Keeps a Lifeless going far longer than before.”
+Keeps a Lifeless going far longer than they once did.”

-“That’s what let the Manywar occur,” she whispered.
-“Getting the mixture right.
+“That’s what let the Manywar occur?” she whispered.
+“Getting the mixture right?”

-He nodded.
-“That, and the discovery--again by one of the Five Scholars, I forget which one--of some new Commands.
+“That’s part of it.
+That, and the discovery--again by one of the Five Scholars, I forget which one--of some new Commands.
 If you really want to be an Awakener, princess, that’s what you have to learn.
 The Commands.
 Not everything you say will work to Awaken.”

 She nodded.
 “Teach me.”

-He paused as Jewels got out a small pump and stuck a small hose into Clod’s shoulder, into a little clasp that had apparently been designed for the purpose.
-She began to pump the Ichor-alcohol into the veins.
+To the side Jewels got out a small pump and stuck a small hose into Clod’s shoulder, into a little clasp that had apparently been designed for the purpose.
+She began to pump the Ichor-alcohol into the veins, moving the pump very slowly, probably in order to keep from bursting the veins.

 “Well,” Denth said, “there are a lot of commands.
-However, if you want to bring a rope to life--like that one you were carrying--a good one is usually ‘hold things.’
-Speak it with a clear voice, willing your Breath to act, and it will.
-After that, the rope will grab whatever you whip it at.
+However, if you want to bring a rope to life--like that one you tried to use back in the alleyway--a good Commmnad is ‘hold things.’
+Speak it with a clear voice, willing your Breath to act.

+“If you do it right, the rope will grab whatever it’s closest to.
 ‘Protect me’ is another good one, though it can be interpreted in fairly strange ways if you don’t imagine exactly what you want when you say the words.”

 “Imagine?”
 Vivenna asked.

 He nodded.
-“The Breath you give up, it’s part of your life.
+“You have to form the Command in your head, not just speak it.
+The Breath you give up, it’s part of your life.
 Your soul, you Idrians might say.
-When you Awaken something, it becomes part of you, in a way.
-If you’re good--and practiced--the things you Awaken will generally do what you want them to.
+When you Awaken something, it becomes part of you.
+If you’re good--and practiced--the things you Awaken will do what you want them to.
 Just like your hands will grab the things you want them to.
 They’re part of you.
 They understand.”

 She nodded slowly.
-Outside, a shadow passed the building, and Tonk Fah entered.
+Outside, a shadow passed the window, and Tonk Fah entered, closing the door behind him.

 “Well?”
 Denth asked.